 How up to date are you?
 Are you practising safe medication administration?
 This introductory session will give you a chance to reflect on your practices and knowledge to set the scene for the two-day seminar.

 Over the last decades, healthcare quality and patient safety have been major targets for improvement.
 Australian Commission on Safety and Quality in Health Care (ACSQHC) has identified a range of areas as priorities that have been included in the National Safety and Quality Health Service Standards (NSQHS Standards).
 These Standards are compulsory for the majority of public and private healthcare organisations and are used in accreditation.
 This session will explore the NSQHS Standards and their implications for nurses.

 The Facts about Medication Incidents

 Medication incidents usually occur due to a breakdown in systems.
 The focus of this session is the NSQHS Standard related to medication safety.
-This interactive session will provide you with an opportunity to participate in identification of, and experiences with the many situations which impact on the safety of medication administration.
+This interactive session will provide you with an opportunity to participate in the identification of, as well as experience the many situations that impact on the safety of medication administration.
 For example:

-- Wrong medication, frequency, route, time, patient; omissions
+- Wrong medication, frequency, route, time, patient, or omissions

 - Poor documentation – allergies, unclear orders

 A Look at Best-Practice Systems for Medication Safety

 Medicine safety starts with mechanisms for safe prescribing, dispensing, supplying, administering, storing, manufacturing, compounding, and monitoring of the effects of medicines.
 This session will look at:

 - The role of the Therapeutic Goods Administration (TGA) and the Advisory Committee on Prescription Medicines